dbursztynowski/5g-taskforce/open5gs/README.md

 - enable containers mongod, webui and populate run on Raspberry Pi
 - create extended set of UE when deploying the platform (container populate)
-- enable Prometeus metric exporters in AMF, SMF, UPF and PCF containers (containers amf, upf, smf, pcf)
+- enable Prometheus metric exporters in AMF, SMF, UPF and PCF containers (containers amf, upf, smf, pcf)

 ### Modifications in mongodb, webui and populate charts

+We use custom image of mongodb container able to run on Raspberry Pi.
+Another option is to use origunal images, but they would have to be quite old (i.e., versions 4.x while latest mongodb versions come form the range 8.x).

 - Currently (April 2025) the following changes for mongodb, webui and populate apply: